sean-kintone/3D-Kintone-Gallery/README.md

-# Setup a Kintone Customization Project with Webpack
+# Setup a Kintone Customization Project with React and Webpack
+*React x Kintone Customization Builder & Uploader*

 ## Steps
 1. Create a Kintone App